abe-winter/abe-winter.github.io/_posts/2019-06-28-bumble-terms.md

 A lot wrong here.
 First problem: this seems unenforceably vague. ['Respect' isn't defined](https://www.youtube.com/watch?v=XbebjUYItKw).
 And even if it were, because the space of beliefs is large and not enumerated here, it's difficult to imagine a court allowing B to kick someone for not respecting, for example, Brony culture.

 What's weirder is that this paragraph *lists* several things that could be called 'beliefs and interests': hate speech, bullying and misogyny.
-As part of my interest in trust online, I'm interested in hate speech & bullying.
-And misogyny could be construed as a belief that women are bad or less.
+As part of my interest in trust online, I'm *interested* in hate speech & bullying.
+Misogyny is a *belief* that women are bad or less.

 Taken at its literal meaning, this document is requiring Bumble users to respect hate speech, bullying and misogyny.

 Another hole: the directive to behave on Bumble as I would in real life can defeat any other clause in this document.
 It doesn't even say 'as you *do* behave' -- it's 'would behave', as in 'would like to'.
 It's dealer's choice = total drivel.

-The commandment to 'respect thyself' is like icing on the crazy cake.
+The commandment to 'respect thyself' is icing on the crazy cake.
 This doesn't belong in a contract.

 Am I twisting their words?
 Could be.
 But their words are twisting my brains.
-And I learned from watching suits that you must be precise, as the law is a precise endeavor.
+And I learned from watching suits that we must be precise, as the law is a precise endeavor.
 If you can't think straight you shouldn't charge people for drafting contracts.

 ## Guns and meat